-Fig. 3 (left) shows the charge distributions for the MinBias (black) and the BeaconLaunch 255 (red) datasets using the default settings of WaveDeform.
+Fig. 3 (left) shows the charge distributions for the MinBias (black) and the BeaconLaunch (red) datasets using the default settings of WaveDeform.
 As mentioned in Sec.
-1.2, occasionally 256 a photoelectron will be coincident with the forced BeaconLaunch time window.
-These charges 257 populate a SPE distribution.
-Subtracting the shape of the MinBias charge distribution from the 258 BeaconLaunch dataset yields an estimate of the amount of electronic noise contamination (blue).
-259 The bin with the largest signal-to-noise ratio (SNR) above 0.1 PE was found to have a SNR of 260 0.0013.
+1.2, occasionally a photoelectron will be coincident with the forced BeaconLaunch time window.
+These charges populate a SPE distribution.
+Subtracting the shape of the MinBias charge distribution from the BeaconLaunch dataset yields an estimate of the amount of electronic noise contamination (blue).
+The bin with the largest signal-to-noise ratio (SNR) above 0.1 PE was found to have a SNR of 0.0013.
 The SNR for the full distribution was found to be 0.0005.
-Fig. 3 (right) shows the same 261 data after lowering the WaveDeform threshold.
-Correspondingly, the bin with the largest SNR was 262 found to have a SNR of 0.017, whereas the total SNR was found to be 0.0015.
-263
+Fig. 3 (right) shows the same data after lowering the WaveDeform threshold.
+Correspondingly, the bin with the largest SNR was found to have a SNR of 0.0017, whereas the total SNR was found to be 0.0015.

-The modified WaveDeform datasets show a minimal increase in the contribution of noise to the low-charge region.
-From this, we are able to extract charge information down to approximately 0.10 PE and improve the overall description of the charge distribution below the discriminator.
-This will help constrain the values defining Exp1.
+The modified WaveDeform datasets show a minimal increase in the relative contribution of noise to the low-charge region.
+From this, we can extract charge information down to below 0.10 PE

+263 and improve the overall description in that region.
+The charge in this region will help constrain the values defining Exp1.

-268 2.3 Fitting procedure
+2.3 Fitting procedure